arangodb/spring-data-demo/README.md

 Iterable<Character> findByChildsAgeBetween(int lowerBound, int upperBound);
 ```

-Now we add a method that calls in `RelationsRunnter` and search for all parents of 'Sansa' and all parents which have a child between 16 and 20 years old.
+Now we add a method that calls in `RelationsRunner` and search for all parents of 'Sansa' and all parents which have a child between 16 and 20 years old.

 ``` java
 System.out.println("## These are the parents of 'Sansa'");